 Sheridan Wigginton came to California Lutheran Univeristy in fall 2011 to chair the new Department of Languages and Cultures.
 She brings her experience as a department chair and a program director to CLU's multi-language department, which offers majors, minors and other course work in Chinese, French, German, Italian, and Spanish.

-Dr. Wigginton teaches courses in Spanish that range from elementary level language to senior level seminars.
+Dr. Wigginton teaches courses in Spanish that range from elementary level language to senior level seminars on Race and Ethnicity in Latin America.
 In 2014, she was elected as the president of the of Afro-Latin/American Research Association (ALARA).

 - Ph.D., Foreign Language Curriculum and Instruction, University of Missouri

 Caribbean Studies, Dominican Republic, Critical Pedagogy, National Identity in Textbooks

 Wigginton, S. and Middleton IV.
 R.T. (under contract).
 Learning to be Dominican: Nation, Identity and the Haitian Other in Dominican Schoolbooks.
 University of Alabama Press.
 Expected completion date: August 2016.